bcc-code/bcc-media-adr/02-analytics/technical.md

 ## Screen/Page View

 *When*: On every page/screen the user opens.
-If relevant also on popups if they can be considered a separate screen.
+If relevant also on popups and tabs if they can be considered a separate screen (for example Participate tab on live).

 *Reason*: It will allow us to see how used the various pages are and estimate how much time users spend on various screens.